-The research unit Physical Activity and Health in Working life (PAW) is dedicated to research that advances the healthy work life.
+The research unit Physical Activity and Health in Working life (FAS) is dedicated to research that advances the healthy work life.
 Work life also includes situations where you need to re-establish your working life.
-Therefore, PAW applies both mono and multi-disciplinary research methods that provide an insight into the complexity of the working life.
+Therefore, FAS applies both mono and multi-disciplinary research methods that provide an insight into the complexity of the working life.

 The research unit has a specific focus on how physical activity may affect the work life, regardless if the physical activity takes place on the workplace or in spare time.